Introduction to FreeIPA

 SSSD is the main FreeIPA client therefore it provides the full experience and always supports every new feature at the same time when it becomes available on the server.

-FreeIPA can be managed either through a command line interface with the ipa command or through rich web interface.
-You can try it right away using an online demo.
+command or through rich web interface.
+You can try it right away using an online

 One of the main FreeIPA features is its ability to seamlessly integrate with Active Directory.
 The integration is achieved through creating a trust with existing Active Directory domains.
 Users and groups from trusted domains are then available on FreeIPA enrolled hosts (which also means that Active Directory users and log into the Linux host) and all policies and rules (such as HBAC or sudo) are applied on them as well.